titomncl/Odin/docs/source/usage.md

 ## Tools for DCCs

 Odin is capable of loading an environment for each DCCs that support Python scripting.
 These scripts can be downloaded or created.
-If they are created, I recommend you to have a repository that follows the example bellow:
+For both of these situations, I recommend you to have a repository that follows the example bellow:

 *Example:*
 ```yaml